w-4/ansible-rabbitmq/README.md

 ## To Do
 -------------
   - Set specific permissions and priviledges to specific users
-  - Install latest version when a version number is not given
   - Add tests for the conection/read/write of rabbit's queues
   - Test removing flush_handlers from clustering step
   - Bug: when the master is down and the clustering step is run all the other nodes will go down.
   - App start with service start
-  - Update Ansible
-  - Update Molecule